All Episodes

 So I want somebody with me who's going to amuse me.

-So I would say to him, They're going to lose the case.
+So I would say to him, tell me about this.

 And he's honest.